MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 ## Entry points for folks who aren't set up for RStudio/git/Markdown

 There are many "entry points" where you can collaborate with people on different parts of the report.
 Here are some options for where people from your team can contribute.
-These will all be fairly painless :
+These will all be fairly painless in terms of the editing/knitting report generation process:

 * editing text in Google docs
 * editing citations in [`cite/bibliography.bib`](https://github.com/MargaretSiple-NOAA/googledrive-to-rmd-example/blob/main/cite/bibliography.bib) (can edit in browser on github).
 They can use [zbib.org](https://zbib.org/) to get the BibTeX version of any citation.
 Or if they want to add several at once, export them from a Zotero or Mendeley library and save as (or paste into) `bibliography.bib`